 - 9.5% or 95 million Instagram users could be fake bots according to a Ghost Data report, costing brands $1.3 billion in 2019.

-- Cristiano Ronaldo owns the influencer account with the most followers, equaling 22% of all Instagram users.
+- Cristiano Ronaldo owns the influencer account with the most followers, equaling 33.9% of all monthly active Instagram users.

 How Many People Use Instagram?
 MAU vs. DAU

 Social networks are typically ranked and measured by the size of their active user base on a monthly and daily basis.